Sea Kayak Summer Isles & Coigach

 Start and Finish Meet at Inverness 09.30, or Ullapool 11.00 on day 1.
 Trip finishes day 5, Ullapool 14.30, Inverness 16.00.

-Kit List Our expedition kit list applies to this trip.
+Equipment Our expedition kit list applies to this trip.
 All specialist kayaking equipment and camping equipment can be provided (with the exception of sleeping bags).
+The only hire charge is £25 to rent a tent for the trip (MSR Elixir 2), everything else is included in the fee.

 Trip Grade This is an expedition style trip, we will paddle variable distances each day depending on conditions but these could include days of around 15km to 20km.
 We'll choose the exact route based on the forecasted conditions, aiming to make the most of the area.